Zane-dev16/Dimensionality-Reduction-Notebooks/README.md

 # Dimensionality-Reduction-Notebooks

-This repository houses a collection of Jupyter notebooks breaking down a variety of dimensionality Reduction Techniques and exploring different approaches within each technique.
+This repository houses several notebooks that tackle the challenge of reducing high-dimensional linear datasets and unrolling the swiss roll.
+The swiss roll is a classic dimensionality reduction problem.

+For more about the swiss roll refer to [https://scikit-learn.org/stable/auto_examples/manifold/plot_swissroll.html](https://scikit-learn.org/stable/auto_examples/manifold/plot_swissroll.html)

 ## Notebook Categories

 The following notebooks can be found in the `notebooks/` directory:

-- **pca.ipynb**: Covers pca and different pca approaches.
+- **pca.ipynb**: We take several approaches with PCA to reduce the dimensionality of a high dimensional linear dataset.
 - **other_techniques.ipynb**: Covers other techniques: Random projection, LLE, MDS, ISOMAP and t-SNE.

 ## Getting Started